twajr/ckad-prep-notes/README.md

 ```

 # TASKS from Kubernetes.io
 The following are primarily links to 'tasks' section of the kubernetes.io documentation.
-These are very useful to use a labs.
+These are very useful to use as labs.
 I've tied them directly to the curriculum to ensure they are appropriate study material for the exam.

 ## Core Concepts and Kubectl